vinisalazar/BioProv/paper/paper.md

 * **MAFFT:** multiple sequence alignment [@Katoh2005]
 * **Muscle:** multiple sequence alignment [@Edgar2004]
 * **Prodigal:** prokaryotic gene prediction [@Hyatt2010]

+![Class diagram showing composition relationships between classes in the BioProv library.
+Instances of the Project, Sample and File classes (in yellow) are represented as entities in the provenance data model, while instances of the Program class (in blue) are represented as activities, and instances of the Environment class (in orange) are represented as agents.
+The Parameter and Run classes are auxiliary classes that are associated with the Program class.
+\label{fig:classes}](figures/classes.svg){ width=75% }

 Users can create their own presets with either the Program class or the `PresetProgram` class, that inherits from `Program` and possesses additional methods for batch execution.
 To manually create programs (that are not presets), the user should